-Some 25,000 marijuana industry professionals, investors and entrepreneurs are expected to attend the three-day conference at the Las Vegas Convention Center.
-That’s up from around 18,000 last year.
+Roughly 25,000 marijuana industry professionals, investors and entrepreneurs are expected to attend the three-day conference at the Las Vegas Convention Center.
+That’s up from around 18,000 in 2017.

 Conference participants will attend sessions where speakers will discuss a wide variety of business topics, including: